PostHog/posthog.com/contents/blog/measuring-feature-success.md

 We define a successful new feature as one that:

-**1. Solves a real user problem.** Key to this is understanding and defining users’ problems, then figuring out ways to solve them that fit with the product and business.
+1. **Solves a real user problem.** Key to this is understanding and defining users’ problems, then figuring out ways to solve them that fit with the product and business.
-**2. Is actually used.** No matter how good you think your feature is, if it doesn’t get used, it isn’t benefitting users.
+2. **Is actually used.** No matter how good you think your feature is, if it doesn’t get used, it isn’t benefitting users.

 If that sounds simple, well... that's kind of the point.
 The principles _are_ simple, but how deep you go in either is entirely up to you.